 - 4. On the host computer, open File Explorer. - 5.
 Locate the device as a portable device. - 6.
-Open the Internal storage folder. - 7.
+Open the SD card or the Internal storage folder. - 7.
 Copy files to and from the device or delete files as required.

 Transferring Photos